Twanvm92/GNN-and-Imbalance-for-TD-model/README.md

   python remove_words.py
   ```

-If you want to replace the data set, you can use the variable dataset ='dataset name' in the remove_words.py file
+If you want to replace the data set, you can use the variable dataset = 'dataset name' in the remove_words.py file.

 - build_graph.py